claytonr03/fullsize/README.md

 This pattern is taken from https://github.com/opencv/opencv/blob/master/doc/pattern.png

+The calibration routine will ask the user what the dimensions of the calibration grid are.
+This is the dimensions in X and Y of the internal corners of the chessboard pattern.
+For the above grid, the pattern is 9x6.

 The calibration routine will capture 12 images.
 It's recommended to place the checkerboard on the imaging surface in the following pattern:

 ![Identified Checkerboard](docs/images/placement_pattern.png)